ava-share/Data-Analysis-Pipeline/README.md

 - If using ROS Noetic (Python 3), adjust to `python3` and ensure dependencies are available.
 - Verbose progress is enabled by default (`VERBOSE = True`).
 - To process all objects, set `DEBUG_FIRST_N_OBJECTS = 0`.
 For a quick test, set it to a small number (e.g., `2`).
+- **Batch processing**: The pipeline will automatically discover all `.bag` files in the specified folder and process them sequentially.
+- **Error handling**: If individual bags fail to process, the pipeline continues with remaining bags and provides a summary at the end.

 ### Output Structure

 Given a bag basename `{bag}` and the configured `EXTRACTION_DATE`, the pipeline writes two sibling folders in the current working directory:

+**For Single File Processing:**
 ```text
 .
 ├── Extracted_data_{EXTRACTION_DATE}/